neel-dey/anatomix/README.md

 - Its out-of-the-box features are invariant to most forms of nuisance imaging variation.
 - Its out-of-the-box weights are a good initialization for finetuning when given limited annotations.

-This respectively leads to:
+Without any dataset or domain specific pretraining, this respectively leads to:
 - SOTA 3D training-free multi-modality image registration
 - SOTA 3D few-shot semantic segmentation

-(all without any dataset or domain specific pretraining)

 **How?** It's weights were contrastively pretrained on wildly variable synthetic volumes to learn approximate appearance invariance and pose